 A to-do list for the third month of your pregnancy will help you focus on your health and remain fit until the delivery.

 You will have cravings, for sure!
-However, your pregnancy diet during the third month must consist of a wholesome, healthy, and balanced combination of fruits, vegetables, dairy products, meat, nuts, grains, rice, etc. Your diet should comprise of the essential vitamins, minerals, and nutrients required not just for your good health but also for the health of your baby.
+However, your pregnancy diet during the third month must consist of a wholesome, healthy, and balanced combination of fruits, vegetables, dairy products, meat, nuts, grains, rice, etc. Your diet should comprise the essential vitamins, minerals, and nutrients required not just for your good health but also for your baby’s health.

-Fatigue is very common and you must take rest when you do not feel alright.
-Invest in some maternity pillows to rest comfortably.
+Fatigue is very common.
+You must take the rest when you do not feel alright.
+Also, you can invest in some maternity pillows to rest comfortably.

 Take folic acid supplements to avoid any birth defects and other vitamin supplements as advised by the doctor.

 You will be very prone to contracting infections at this stage, so make sure you follow proper hygiene and cleanliness standards for everything, from cooking to cleaning to gardening.
 Keep your vaginal area clean and dry as well.
 Ditch synthetic fabrics during this period and get your hands on cotton undies that will be comfortable and breathable.

 Schedule an appointment with the dentist as you may be prone to bleeding gums and aching teeth due to the changes in your hormone levels.
 It’s important to take great care of your gums during this period, as developing gum diseases can also affect the health of your developing baby.